globalwetlands/ZoeDepth/docs/README.md

 `WANDB_MODE=disabled python3 train_mono.py -d diode_outdoor -m zoedepth`

 # Modifications

+## train_mono.py:
+- `train_mono.py` in base directory: Line of code for device to use CPU if no GPU is available.

-scripts are located under `zoedepth/`
+Below scripts are located under `zoedepth/`

 ## data
 - Scripts modified: